 Just like pre-built questions, to add a blank question such as a text box or a checkbox, drag the question you want from the right side into the "Your Form" section on the left.
 As you drag a gray box will show you where your component will appear -- move your cursor up or down while dragging to place your question above, below, or in between other questions and get your order right.
 You can click and drag on a question on the left at any time to reorder it, or drag it out of the "Your Form" section to remove it.

 After you've dropped and ordered your question, click on it to open up the details window and customize it.
 If it's a pre-built question, the only option you will have is to make it a required question or not, which will prevent an activist from submitting the form without answering the question.
+(Note that some default fields, such as email address and country, cannot be made non-required.)
 Otherwise, here you can choose a name for your question or choose to make it a tag question, a label, and a placeholder that appears in the question for textareas and text inputs or a list of radio buttons, checkboxes, or dropdown menu options for those input types.

 The name is the custom field column heading that will store your user's data when they fill out this input.
 As explained in the custom HTML form input section, you can choose any name you want.